FrankwaP/mixxx-utils/README.md

 This repo offers tools that I use with [Mixxx](https://github.com/mixxxdj/mixxx) and its database.
 They are stored in language specific "*language*-tools" folders, along with specific README.md files.

 They work on Linux.
-For Windows there might be a few adaptations needed to make it work...
+For Windows there might be a few adaptations needed to make it work… I'm all ears.
-I can totally do it, but unless someone shows an interest, Im going to play the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) card :-)

 **IMPORTANT**: As of May 4th 2024, Mixxx's database needs to be fixed so the Python tools work.
 Please see the [fix_mixxx_db.md](fix_mixxx_db.md) file.

-**NOTE TO DEVELOPERS**: There is an additionnal requirements file (`python_tools/requirements-pip-dev.txt`).
+**NOTE TO DEVELOPERS**: There is an additional requirements file (`python_tools/requirements-pip-dev.txt`).
-After installing the requirements, please run `pre-commit install` to prepare the differents "hooks" that will be executed when you commit stuff.
+After installing the requirements, please run `pre-commit install` to prepare the different "hooks" that will be executed when you commit stuff.
-**Watch out** as one hooks enforces to not commit on the `main` branch so start by create a branch to work in it!
+**Watch out** as one hook enforces to not commit on the `main` branch so start by creating a branch to work in it!

 ## Downloading the tools for the average user

 Since you probably do not have Git installed and do not want to mess with it… you can directly [download a zip of the repository](https://github.com/FrankwaP/mixxx-utils/archive/refs/heads/main.zip) and unzip it where you want.

 Note that you'll have to do this each time a modification is made.
 That would be an advantage of using Git: you'd first `git clone` then a simple `git pull` will automatically update the content of the repository.

 ## Python tools